 Carleton University, through its administrative and academic units, routinely provides information to the public.
 It is not always required to make an official access request for information which can be released to the public routinely.

 When an informal request to access information is denied, a formal application can be made under FIPPA.
-Application must be in writing.
-An application form is available from the Information and Privacy Office or you may click on the link to print an application form – [ .pdf ].
-Submit your formal application for the requested records to Carleton’s Privacy Office.
+Your application must be in writing.
+A paper application form is available from the Privacy Office or you may fill out this request form electronically and print it.
+Submit your signed formal application for the requested records with the required $5.00 application fee to Carleton’s Privacy Office either in person or by mail.

 You may also request to view or make changes to your personal information held by Carleton University.
 Generally a request to access your information is required before a request to change your personal information is submitted.
 For both an access request and a change to personal information request, please make sure to note the following: